lighthill/fitbit_galileo/README.md

 - a 64 bit linux machine
 - docker

+###Image size
+As of June 2014 the 'google/python' base image is 393MB.
+The install of galileo and it's dependencies adds 14MB to this for a total image size of 407MB.

 ###Notes
 The base image is "google/python".
 This image was chosen to minimise the size of *this* container (but not necessarily the overall image size).
 The base image may change in the future.